vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Jasen Carroll](https://github.com/jasenc)* *Contributed by [Richard Peterson](https://github.com/webbuyrich)*

-Responsive Design is nothing but enabling your website or web app look good in all sorts of devices.
+Responsive Design is nothing but enabling your website or web app to look good in all sorts of devices.

 *Contrubuted by [Arvind M](https://github.com/Judis07)*